 Diclofenac

-Diclofenac also a member of the NSAID family.
-It can be used in place of ibuprofen in the older child in its oral form.
+Diclofenac is also an NSAID.
+It can be used in place of ibuprofen in older children in its oral form.

 The dose is 1mg/kg 8 hourly (max 50mg per dose) and can be given PO/PR.